 Danielle Cohn: Five years ago, there was a press release, and there was one line in the press release that said that the new Comcast Technology Center would have a dedicated floor for startups.
 That was the press release.
 And then I started four years ago with essentially a white sheet of paper to build what that program would be.
 And so in its entirety, it was announced about five years ago, and then in the last four years is when we filled out the program.
 We took that line in a press release and turned it into what LIFT Labs is today.

-Danielle Cohn: The most important thing is to do the research and just like any good product owner, anyone should ask their customers, you know, some feedback from the beginning.
+Danielle Cohn: The most important thing is to do the research and just like any good product owner, anyone should ask their customers for feedback from the beginning.
 That has benefited us a lot.
 We’ve listened to a lot of feedback from founders, we’ve listened and toured a lot of other programs — not just in the corporate space, but in the nonprofit space and international space.
 We’ve gone to dozens of other programs, dozens of other accelerators, and you learn by going, and seeing, and doing.

 Kaitlin Milliken: When it comes to building new initiatives, innovators can benefit from doing their homework.
 Talking to people who have launched a similar project can help you avoid pitfalls early on.